Luminous Mexico Photo Tour – Yucatan, Oaxaca, & The Last Mayans

-The Mayan sections of the journey include the awe inspiring pyramids of the Yucatan, where among other things you will have specially arranged night photography access at both Tulum and Chichén Itzá.
-Imagine the stars shining brilliantly under a long exposure, with a great pyramid in the foreground…awesome!
-Don’t worry if you are not familiar with this type of image making, as Sina will teach a workshop on how to best capture these images, including the editing process.
+The Mayan sections of the journey include the awe inspiring pyramids of the Yucatan, where among other things you will have specially arranged night photography access at the Tulum ruins.
+Imagine the stars shining brilliantly under a long exposure, with a pyramid in the foreground…awesome!
+Don’t worry if you are not familiar with this type of image making, as Sina will teach a workshop on how to best capture & edit them.

 Things just get better as the trip goes on… In the Chiapas jungle, past the many striking turquoise pools and waterfalls, you will spend a full day of quality time with the Lacandon Mayans, including an ancient ceremony with the Last Shaman.
 The Lacandon, who remained hidden from the Spanish conquistadores and were not discovered until the 20th century, now number less than 1000.
-Landscapes and wildlife feature some extraordinary subjects, such the Pink Lakes of Las Coloradas, the pink flamingos and other wildlife of coastal Río Lagartos (w/ William Cruz Canto), the “petrified waterfalls” of Hierve el Agua, and the sunbeam pools of azure in the sunken cave cenotes near Valladolid.
+Landscapes and wildlife feature some extraordinary subjects, such the Pink Lakes of Las Coloradas, the pink flamingos and other wildlife of coastal Río Lagartos (w/ William Cruz Canto), the “petrified waterfalls” of Hierve el Agua, and the sunbeam pools in the sunken cave cenotes near Valladolid.

-Sina and her logistics people will always have you in the right places at the right time for the best possible light.
-This Luminous Mexico photo tour takes place during the late Mexican winter, when temps are mild, the flora is lush, the colors vibrant, and the mountain landscapes tend to have excellent visibility.
+Sina and our logistics people will always have you in the right places at the right time for the best possible light.
+This Luminous Mexico photo tour takes place during the late Mexican winter/early spring, when temps are mild, the flora is lush, the colors vibrant, and the mountain landscapes tend to have excellent visibility.
 The variety and abundance of high quality photo ops over the two week period is something no travel photographer worth their salt will want to miss.